unnus/unnus/content/podcast/season-one/cutting-healthcare-business-expenses-with-dr.josh-luke.md

 Sliman:

-I'm really excited, I'm pumped to start driving ahead to the questions.
+I'm really excited, I'm pumped to start diving ahead directly into the questions.
 But before that, I really want to take a little background of you and tell me a bit how it's all led to what you're doing right now.

 Josh: